abilashgt/study_bigdata/hadoop/hadoop_installation.md

 </property>

+### Step 10 - Make pseudo directory and format namenode ###

-10. Make a directory pseudo under hadoop-xxx folder (if doesn't exist).
+	Make a directory pseudo under hadoop-xxx folder (if doesn't exist).

 	mkdir pseudo
 	chmod 777 pseudo
+	$bin/hadoop namenode -format - to format namenode

+### Step 11 - Edit masters and slaves ###

-11. Edit masters and slaves file in /etc/hadoop/conf and change the localhost to 127.0.0.1
+Edit masters and slaves file in /etc/hadoop/conf and change the localhost to 127.0.0.1

-12. Format the name node

-	$bin/hadoop namenode -format

-13. Starting your single-node cluster ,To start all the daemons
+### Step 13.
+Starting your single-node cluster ,To start all the daemons

 	$sbin/start-dfs.sh
 	$sbin/start-yarn.sh
 	run jps - to view started daemons

-14. To see files in HDFS
+### Step 14.
+To see files in HDFS ###
 	$bin/hadoop fs -ls /

 	//Verify the working, Create a directory in HDFS